haghard/mongo-query-streams/README.md

 ```

-Big win there is that `products` value incapsulates a full interaction lifecycle for with mongo client (get db by name, get collection by name, submit query with preferences, fetch records from cursor, close the cursor).
-If exception occurs cursor will be closed.
+Big win here is that `products` value incapsulates a full interaction lifecycle for with mongo client (get db by name, get collection by name, submit query with preferences, fetch records from cursor, close the cursor).
+If exception occurs cursor will close.

-We do support join between 2 collections and 2 different streaming library [RxScala](https://github.com/ReactiveX/RxScala.git) and [ScalazStream](https://github.com/scalaz/scalaz-stream) through single type `mongo.join.Join` which can by parametrized with `MongoProcessStream` and `MongoObservableStream`
+We do support join between 2 collections and 2 different streaming library [RxScala](https://github.com/ReactiveX/RxScala.git) and [ScalazStream](https://github.com/scalaz/scalaz-stream) through single type `mongo.join.Join` which can by parametrized with `MongoProcess` and `MongoObservable`

 We have two methods for join collections: `joinByPk` and `join`.
-If you fine with output type from left stream only with key field you should use `joinByPk`.
-If you aren't, than use `join` for unlimited possibilities in output type.
+If you ok with output type from left stream only with key field you should use `joinByPk`.
+If you aren't, than use `join` for unlimited opportunities in output record.

 Here's a example of how you can do joinByPk between collections `LANGS` and `PROGRAMMERS` by `LANGS.index == PROGRAMMERS.lang` using `Scalaz Streams`